spawnmarvel/quickguides/amqp/Readme.md

 ## Shovel
-* A shovel behaves like a well-written client application, which connects to its source and destination, consumes and republishes messages, and uses acknowledgements on both ends to cope with failures.
-* A Shovel uses Erlang AMQP 0-9-1 and Erlang AMQP 1.0 clients under the hood.
 * https://www.rabbitmq.com/shovel.html
+* * A shovel behaves like a well-written client application, which connects to its source and destination, consumes and republishes messages, and uses acknowledgements on both ends to cope with failures.
+* * A Shovel uses Erlang AMQP 0-9-1 and Erlang AMQP 1.0 clients under the hood.
 * https://www.rabbitmq.com/uri-spec.html
+* * The client must act as a TLS client, and begin the TLS handshake as soon as the underlying TCP/IP connection has been established.
+All AMQP 0-9-1 protocol data is sent as TLS "application data".
+Other than this, normal AMQP 0-9-1 behaviour is followed.
 * https://www.rabbitmq.com/uri-query-parameters.html